phenotypic/Enigma-Simulator/README.md

 # NSORZZEIBALCKRRAXBDRPLAGYGFJNFKGTBLBIUUFAKZJQWXMAVJMFBXHEXXZKKHDLCMRBDEXJDVJ
 ```

-**Note:** The Enigma machine's symmetric design allows for both encryption and decryption using the `transform_string` method
+**Note:** The Enigma machine's symmetric design allows for both encryption and decryption using the `transform_string` method.

 ## Enigma overview